If you’re worried about your health, you’ll jump on any new discovery…

 3. How much does it cost to join Nefful?
 A new distributor kit costs $50.
 This includes a catalog, measurement tape, and samples.

 4. Is Nefful a scam?
 No, Nefful is a real company selling real products.
 Their Teviron blend has won several awards: the highest honor in the fiber industry the Okochi Award (1959), the Onshi Invention Award (1960), and the Chemistry Technological Award (1961).
 That said, it may be difficult to make a lot of money with Nefful.
 Their products are incredibly expensive, which is going to limit the number of people who can afford them—and make it harder to add distributors to your downline—even if they believe that negative ions could improve their health.

 6. How long has Nefful been in business?
 Since 1975

 7. What is Nefful’s revenue? $75 million

 8. How many Nefful distributors are there?
 625,000

 9. What lawsuits have been filed?
 Truth in Advertising investigated Nefful in 2017 and found some inappropriate income claims on Facebook and other web pages.
 But there have been no lawsuits listed online.

 I’m sure there’s a market for these expensive cardigans, but if you’re strictly interested in the business opportunity, there’s better options out there.

 Either way, here’s the full review on Nefful.

-They started branching out in 1989, and now they’ve got offices in Taipei, Kaohsiung, Taichung, Taoyan, Los Angeles California, Hong Kong, Kuala Lumpur, Singapore, and Penang.
+They started branching out in 1989, and now they’ve got offices in Taipei, Kaohsiung, Taichung, Taoyan, Los Angeles, Hong Kong, Kuala Lumpur, Singapore, and Penang.